Springdale: City to vote on alcohol ordinance

 SPRINGDALE, Ark.
-(KNWA) — The city of Springdale may soon allow alcohol to be served at a local park.
+(KFTA) — The city of Springdale may soon allow alcohol to be served at a local park.

 Alcohol is already allowed to be served at Shiloh square during approved events.
 However, it’s illegal in all parks.
 So the city is considering making an exception.